Skip to content

 Ukraine

-St Volodymyr’s Cathedral Kyiv Ukrain landmarks.
+St Volodymyr’s Cathedral Kyiv Ukraine landmarks.
 Top view from drone aerial photo

 It looks like Ukraine is famous for churches; that’s why it is full of many churches, and St. Volodymyr’s Cathedral is one of them.
 Its impressive Byzantine-style architecture and artworks are fascinating to see.

 You can also see beautiful gilded murals, paintings, and hand-carved accents all over the walls.
-Entering the chapel requires appropriate attire for both men and women, so make a note of that before heading for this beautiful historical monument.
+Entering the chapel requires appropriate attire for both men and women, so note that before heading for this beautiful historical monument.

 The Motherland Monument